chrisbobbe/jekyll-theme-prologue/_posts/2020-06-02-beginnings-of-dinobot.md

 ---
-title: The beginnings of dinobot: Challenges of browser emulation with Selenium in Java
+title: The beginnings of dinobot
 author: Teo
 layout: post
-icon: fa-lightbulb
-icon-style: regular
 ---
 <p> I got inspired to start this project after seeing a Youtube <a href="https://www.youtube.com/watch?v=Du__JfXqsAs">video</a> about android game app automatization in Python.
 I decided to turn the difficulty up a knotch and attempt my first ever project in Java: a bot that plays the Google Chrome offline dinosaur game.
 This is how <a href="https://github.com/teopufulete/dinobot">dinobot</a> was born, and I'm very thrilled to see where it will lead, as I have many improvements in mind, but that's for another <a href="">post</a>.
 Now let's dive in! </p>